martinbrambati/funnelform/README.md

 Tech
 -----------

-Dillinger uses a number of open source projects to work properly:
+FunnelForm uses a number of open source projects to work properly:

 * [javascript] - The king
 * [QUnit] - The test framework